dankamongmen/notcurses/doc/man/man3/notcurses_render.3.md

 While **notcurses_render** is called, you **must not call any other functions on the same notcurses context**, with the one exception of **notcurses_getc** (and its input-related helpers; see **notcurses_input(3)**.).

+**notcurses_render_to_buffer** performs the render and raster processes of **notcurses_render**, but does not write the resulting buffer to the terminal.
+The user is responsible for writing the buffer to the terminal in its entirety.
+If there is an error, subsequent frames will be out of sync, and **notcurses_refresh(3)** must be called.

 A render operation consists of two logical phases: generation of the rendered scene, and blitting this scene to the terminal (these two phases might actually